Passive daytime radiative cooling: Function

-PDRCs maximize outgoing infrared radiation (shown in orange) and minimize the absorption of Solar Radiation (shown in yellow).
+PDRC maximizes outgoing infrared radiation (shown in orange) and minimizes the absorption of solar radiation (shown in yellow).

-The basic measure of PDRCs is their solar reflectivity (in 0.4–2.5 μm) and heat emissivity (in 8–13 μm), to maximize "net emission of longwave thermal radiation" and minimize "absorption of downward shortwave radiation".
-PDRCs use the infrared window (8–13 μm) for heat transfer with the coldness of outer space (~2.7 K) to radiate heat and subsequently lower ambient temperatures with zero energy input.
+The basic measure of PDRC is its solar reflectivity (in 0.4–2.5 μm) and heat emissivity (in 8–13 μm), to maximize "net emission of longwave thermal radiation" and minimize "absorption of downward shortwave radiation".
+PDRC uses the infrared window (8–13 μm) for heat transfer with the coldness of outer space (~2.7 K) to radiate heat and subsequently lower ambient temperatures passively, i.e. with zero energy input.

-PDRCs mimic the natural process of radiative cooling, in which the Earth cools itself by releasing heat to outer space (Earth's energy budget), although during the daytime, lowering ambient temperatures under direct solar intensity.
+PDRC mimics the natural process of radiative cooling, in which the Earth cools itself by releasing heat to outer space (Earth's energy budget), although during the daytime lowering ambient temperatures under direct solar intensity.
 On a clear day, solar irradiance can reach 1000 W/m^{2} with a diffuse component between 50 and 100 W/m^{2}.
 As of 2022 the average PDRC had a cooling power of ~100–150 W/m^{2}.
 Cooling power is proportional to the installation's surface area.

 Measuring effectiveness

 The most useful measurements come in a real-world setting.
 Standardized devices have been proposed.

-Evaluating atmospheric downward longwave radiation based on "the use of ambient weather conditions such as the surface air temperature and humidity instead of the altitude-dependent atmospheric profiles," may be problematic since "downward longwave radiation comes from various altitudes of the atmosphere with different temperatures, pressures, and water vapor contents" and "does not have uniform density, composition, and temperature across its thickness".
+Evaluating atmospheric downward longwave radiation based on "the use of ambient weather conditions such as the surface air temperature and humidity instead of the altitude-dependent atmospheric profiles" may be problematic since "downward longwave radiation comes from various altitudes of the atmosphere with different temperatures, pressures, and water vapor contents" and "does not have uniform density, composition, and temperature across its thickness".

 Broadband emitters (BE) vs. selective emitters (SE)

-Broadband PDRC emitters emit in both the solar spectrum and the infrared window (8 and 14 μm), while selective PDRC emitters only emit in the infrared window.
+Broadband PDRC emitters emit in both the infrared window (8–14 μm) and the solar spectrum, while selective PDRC emitters only emit in the infrared window.

-Broadband emitters possess high emittance in both the solar spectrum and atmospheric LWIR window (8 to 14 μm), whereas selective emitters only emit longwave infrared radiation.
+Broadband emitters exhibit high emittance in both the atmospheric LWIR window (8 to 14 μm) and the solar spectrum, whereas selective emitters only emit longwave infrared radiation.

 In theory, selective thermal emitters can achieve higher cooling power.
 However, selective emitters face challenges in real-world applications that can weaken their performance, such as from dropwise condensation (common even in semi-arid climates) that can accumulate on even hydrophobic surfaces and reduce emission.
 Broadband emitters outperform selective materials when "the material is warmer than the ambient air, or when its sub-ambient surface temperature is within the range of several degrees".

 Each type can be advantageous for certain applications.
-Broadband emitters may be better for horizontal applications, such as roofs, whereas selective emitters may be more useful on vertical surfaces such as building facades, where dropwise condensation is inconsequential and their stronger cooling power can be achieved.
+Broadband emitters may be better for horizontal applications, such as roofs, whereas selective emitters may be more useful on vertical surfaces such as building façades, where dropwise condensation is inconsequential and their stronger cooling power can be achieved.

 Broadband emitters can be made angle-dependent to potentially enhance performance.
 Polydimethylsiloxane (PDMS) is a common broadband emitter.
 Most PDRC materials are broadband, primarily due to their lower cost and higher performance at above-ambient temperatures.